 So why am I featuring another deviled egg recipe?
 Because this one is amazing.
 And who ever said a Deviled Egg was amazing.
 Make this twist on a classic and you’ll become the Spicy Deviled Egg Master of the Universe.
 Continue reading

 Julie Taboulie’s potato salad is an explosion of color, fresh taste, and light on calories.

-Outdoor entertaining just got elevated with this gorgeous potato salad.
+Outdoor entertaining just got elevated with Julie Taboulie’s potato salad.
 It is perfect for picnics and potlucks because is it doesn’t contain any mayonnaise—just fresh herbs, lemon juice, garlic and olive oil.
 The blend of red, white & purple potatoes makes this lighter version of potato salad a show-stopper.
-Continue Reading →
+Continue reading

 One of my favorite childhood flavors is Rhubarb.
 It was practically a weed on our Midwest farm.
 Every year we planted all types of vegetables, but never rhubarb (yes, it is a vegetable), because it was always just there.
 Now, when I see rhubarb at the market or in the stores in Los Angeles, my heart skips a beat.
 Although rhubarb pie is my favorite, I am learning to prepare it in ways that really lets the rhubarb’s true character shine through.

 I learned this from Deborah Madison, award-winning author of fourteen cookbooks.
 She is known for her seasonal, vegetable-based cooking.
 In her latest book, In My Kitchen, Deborah’s simple approach to cooking really lets the vegetable’s flavor be the star.
 Continue reading